qiime2/amplicon-docs/docs/explanations/getting-started.md

 After you have a working deployment of QIIME 2, you can read and work through the [](moving-pictures-tutorial).
 This is the resource that most new users start with to learn.
 In this tutorial, you'll carry out a full microbiome analysis, from raw sequence data through visualizations and statistics.
-This is a pretty typical amplicon analysis workflow, so after you understand it you can adapt it for your own analysis.
+This is a fairly typical amplicon analysis workflow, so after you understand it you can adapt it for your own analysis.

 If you'd like to get more of a feel for what QIIME 2 can do before you invest in installing it, we also recommend the [](moving-pictures-tutorial).
 That document has all of the results pre-generated and linked from the document, so as you read you can interact with the results that would be generated by each step.

 ### Getting help

-Remember, the [QIIME 2 Forum](https://forum.qiime2.org) is where you can get free technical support and connect with other microbiome researchers.
+The [QIIME 2 Forum](https://forum.qiime2.org) is where you can get free technical support and connect with other microbiome researchers.
 We look forward to seeing you there!

 [^developing-plugins]: If you become interested in building and distributing your own QIIME 2 plugins, for marker gene or any other type of analysis, you can refer to our developer manual, [Developing with QIIME 2](https://develop.qiime2.org).